Let's change the fate of children in need!

 © Mission Enfance : Education in a decent building - Veune Khène School 2022

-Laos' years of shutdown during the Covid epidemic profoundly disrupted its economy.
-Many Laotians left to find work in Thailand, as students could no longer finance their studies and food.
+Laos' years of closure during the Covid epidemic had a profound effect on its economy.
+Many Laotians left to look for work in Thailand, and students were no longer able to finance their studies and food.
 Non-tenured teachers also left the country to find a salary elsewhere.
-In this country, one of the poorest in the world, survival is a daily concern.
+In this country, one of the poorest in the world, survival is becoming a daily preoccupation.

 Education is the keystone of Laos.
-In 2023, on the Boloven plateau in southern Laos, we will build two primary schools in Bane Lao and Phou Dinh Deng.
-This will bring education closer to the most remote areas.
-Similarly, we will build and equip a computer centre in the high school of Phou Mone so that the pupils, who are too far from the towns, can train for a trade.
-Each of our projects is accompanied by the distribution of hygiene and school kits to children and food donations to teachers.
+In 2023, on the Boloven plateau, in the south of Laos, we will be building two primary schools in Bane Lao and Phou Dinh Deng.
+In order to bring education closer to the most remote areas.
+We will also be building and equipping a computer centre in Phou Mone high school so that pupils, who are too far from the towns learn a trade.
+Each of our projects is accompanied by the distribution of hygiene and school kits to the children and food donations to the teachers.

 LEBANON

-When a father's salary only allows him to buy his children's daily bread, how can he pay the rent, the school, the electricity, the gas, the health?
+When a father's salary is only enough to buy his children's daily bread, how can he pay for rent, school, electricity, gas and healthcare?
 The apocalypse of Lebanon and its people continues without a glance from its political class.

 ARMENIA